Privacy Policy

 United States

-Depending on applicable law, you may request access, correction, or deletion by visiting https://www.37degrees.io/contactus or emailing team@37-degrees.com.
+Depending on applicable law, you may request access, correction, or deletion by visiting /contactus or emailing team@37-degrees.com.
 You can update much of your account information in product settings.

 Account deletion.
 When you delete your account through the app, we:

-Your account record is soft-deleted (marked as deleted but retained for a limited period) rather than immediately purged, so that we can prevent fraud, honor legal obligations, and resolve any pending matters.
-Certain data that was shared with or delivered to other users — such as messages you sent, connection records, group memberships, and notifications — may persist in recipients' accounts or in our systems for integrity and compliance purposes.
-We will permanently purge soft-deleted records in accordance with our retention schedule.
+Your account record is soft-deleted (marked as deleted but retained for a limited period) rather than immediately purged, so that we can prevent fraud, honor legal obligations, and resolve pending matters.
+Certain data shared with or delivered to other users — messages, connection records, group memberships, notifications — may persist in recipients’ accounts or in our systems for integrity and compliance purposes.